Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 </Container>
 ```

-Add a modal that opens when the shopping cart button is clicked.
+We add a modal that opens when the shopping cart button is clicked.
 In the modal, we'll display the content of the shopping cart and allow the user to close the cart, clear the cart, or delete an item from it.

 ```typescript
 {